Brennan Elliott Asks for Prayers After Revealing His Wife Has Stage IV Cancer

 He Credits His Wife with Being the Reason His Career Is Successful

-In 2019, on World Cancer Day, Elliott shared on Twitter that his wife is a true warrior who had beat stomach cancer.
+In 2019, on World Cancer Day, Elliott shared on Twitter that his wife was a true warrior.
 He emphasized the importance of early detection and prevention.

 He also posted about her on World Cancer Day in 2020 and said she was an inspiration to him.